 Years on, it is still vital for Italy’s agriculture, which used to be the main driver for the country’s economy and now accounts for just 2% of gross domestic product.

 Unlike in many European countries, small, family-run farms still dominate Italian agriculture.
+The average farmer’s income has fallen 10% since 2000, according to Italian farmers’ body Confagricoltura, more than in the rest of the European Union.

 High energy, labour and other production costs, a scarcity of natural resources and high social security costs have hit Italian farmers, along with worsening weather conditions and EU subsidy cuts.